blueSparrow2000/GOEC/README.md

 1. Download & unzip file in your interpreter.
 (If you use pyCharm, then put the file in PycharmProjects folder)
 2. Go to interpreter -> open the project (text_adventure) -> run game.py

+If 'Invalid Python interpreter selected ...' message comes out, add one!
+(Any version above 3.7 is ok)

 ## Interface
 ![interface](../main/images/interface.png)